phetsims/function-builder/doc/implementation-notes.md

 ## Terminology

-This section enumerates terms that you'll see used throughout the source code.
+This section enumerates terms that you'll see used throughout the internal (source code) and external documentation.
 In alphabetical order:

 * builder - the apparatus in the center of the screen
 * cards - the things in the input and output carousel, that you drag through the builder